New Saga

 New Saga (強くてニューサーガ, Tsuyokute Nyū Sāga) is a Japanese light novel series written by Masayuki Abe and illustrated by Ryūta Fuse.
-It was serialized online between May 2012 and 2013 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by AlphaPolis, who have published ten volumes between April 2013 and July 2018.
-A manga adaptation with art by Jun Miura has been serialized online via AlphaPolis' manga website since February 2014 and has been collected in ten tankōbon volumes.
+It was serialized online between May 2012 and June 2018 on the user-generated novel publishing website Shōsetsuka ni Narō.
+It was later acquired by AlphaPolis, who have published eleven volumes between April 2013 and June 2025.
+A manga adaptation with art by Jun Miura was serialized online via AlphaPolis' manga website between February 2014 and July 2023 and was collected in eleven tankōbon volumes.
 The manga is published digitally in English through Alpha Manga.
-An anime television series adaptation by Sotsu, Makaria and Yokohama Animation Laboratory is scheduled to premiere in July 2023.
+An anime television series adaptation produced by Sotsu and Studio Clutch aired from July to September 2025.

+Plot

+The demon king is intent on eliminating the human race at the head of his demon army.
+The hero, Kail, and his allies attack the demon king's castle and succeed in defeating him, but at what cost?
+Kail loses all his allies in this war: friends, family, loves, comrades.
+They are all dead, and he is also dying.
+As Kail is about to die in one of the demon king's rooms, he notices a strange gem, grabs it, and is suddenly enveloped by a bright light that transports him to the past.
+Recovering from his initial shock and finding himself in his young body, he decides to become stronger to avoid making the mistakes he made previously.